winniengo/Capstone/README.md

 [Details][phase-three]

 ### Phase 4: Listings (1.5 days)
-- Create views for Listing 'Index', 'IndexItem', and 'Show'
+- Create views for Listing 'Show'
 - Allow users to save and view favorite listings
 - Begin styling for Listing views and app